readyplayerme/pyblish-plugins/.github/ISSUE_TEMPLATE/bug_report.md

 describe the steps to reproduce the behavior, step 1.
 2. 3. ..

 **Expected behavior**
-describe what should happen instead of the bug
+A clear and concise description of what you expected to happen.

 **Screenshots**
-add screenshots if needed
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**

+- OS: [e.g. Windows]
+- Version [e.g. 11]

 **Blender (please complete the following information):**

 - Version: [e.g. 3.3 LTS]
- - Installation: [e.g. installer, portable, blender launcher, steam, windows store]
+- Installation type: [e.g. installer, portable, blender launcher, steam, windows store]

 **Additional context**
 Add any other context about the problem here.